Encouraging FAITH, Offering HOPE, Revealing LOVE

 In May 1983 Brother Dan McLure became the pastor of College Town Assembly of God.
 Under his faithful guidance, and with the help of the church family, and the blessing of the Lord, many things were accomplished under his ministry.

-In January 2005 Brother Jim Ragsdale took over as pastor and served until December 2012.
+In January 2005 Reverend Jim Ragsdale took over as pastor of College Town Assembly of God that became New Destiny Assembly of God until December 2012.

 The church membership voted in October 2007 to pursue relocation to the north side of Monroe.
 The church on Harrison Street was put up for sale and a contract was achieved within three days.
 The sale of the property was closed in December 2007.